nlukic97/6301_major_project/README.md

 - **[https://hoopshooters.club](https://hoopshooters.club/)**

-Note - the virtual class feature will only work for two computers/laptops that are connected to the same network.
+Note - for this url, the virtual class feature will only work for two computers/laptops that are connected to the same network.

 ### About
 This project is an online interface for conducting 1 to 1 software development lessons.
-With this, the video chat, text editor, and output are all available in one place, making the class easier both for students and teachers
+With this, the video chat, text editor, and output are all available in one place, making the class easier both for students and teachers.

 ---
 ### Functionalities